Amended and Restated Bylaws of the American Society of Breast Surgeons – April 28, 2023

 The Immediate Past President shall serve on the Executive Committee and be a member of the Board of Directors and shall perform all other duties assigned by the President or the Board of Directors.

-4.7 Role of the Chairman of the Board
+4.7 Role of the Chair of the Board

-The Chairman of the Board shall serve on the Executive Committee and shall be a member of the Board of Directors.
+The Chair of the Board shall serve on the Executive Committee and shall be a member of the Board of Directors.

 4.8 Role of the President-Elect